 Meaning: The more I believe in the product I am working on, the more faith I have that I am building something for which there is a genuine need, the more invested I am in what I am writing.
 This naturally leads to me being more passionate about what I’m doing which in turn makes me more productive.
 So, given Transitivity of Implication, invested is directly equal to productivity.
 Bonus points for letting me build things that will save lives, end suffering, enable world peace, or any other good karma producing activity.

 Comfort: I believe that a person’s work environment is critical to their ability to do the best job possible and that for each person those environmental needs are different.
 The ideal job for me is one that recognizes this fact and provides the greatest possible flexibility for all employees.
-These environmental factors include things like casual dress, flexible work hours, comfy chairs, indirect lighting, etc. Bonus points if I can bring my dog to work.
+These environmental factors include things like remote work, casual dress, flexible work hours, comfy chairs, indirect lighting, etc. Bonus points if I can bring my dog to work.
 I don’t have a dog, but a company that allows that is my type of place.

 Remote Work: With regards to Comfort from above, I am very interested in roles where I can perform remotely.
 I am actively seeking a 100% remote role, but I’m not adverse to traveling to your home office once in a while for some solid face time.
-I am an active user of tools like Slack, Instant Messaging and IRC, and have no objection to Google Hangouts or FaceTime.
+I am an active user of tools like Slack, Instant Messaging and IRC, and have no objection to Google Hangouts or Zoom.
 I have worked on distributed teams for many years and am comfortable working under the conditions that remote work involves.

 Mentoring: One of my great joys is teaching other people how to do things.
 Whether it be why they should be using === instead of ==, or what exactly is cool about function currying, or how to run a Horizontal Stack Offense in Ultimate Frisbee, you will always find me ready and willing to instruct.
 I prefer the collaborative approach to instruction over explanation or demonstration.

 Technology: I love technology and have been tinkering with it since I was a wee little kid.
 I rebuild my own home computer systems and laptops on a regular (almost yearly) basis, making sure I have the hottest and most powerful tech around.
 I like big RAM, amazing resolution, and blazing fast speed.
-Given my preference I would prefer to buy and bring my own computer with me when hired because I can all but guarantee that it’s going to be better than the Dell with which you wanted to saddle me.
+Given my preference I would prefer to buy and bring my own computer with me when hired because I can all but guarantee that it’s going to be better than the Mac with which you wanted to saddle me.

 MY EMPLOYMENT LIMITATIONS